 Trends and Latest Developments

-Furthermore, there is growing interest in using hydrogels for regenerative medicine in sports.
+To build on this, there is growing interest in using hydrogels for regenerative medicine in sports.
 Hydrogels can be used as scaffolds for cell growth and tissue regeneration, helping athletes recover from injuries such as tendon tears, ligament damage, and cartilage defects.
 Researchers are also exploring the use of hydrogels to deliver stem cells to injured tissues, promoting healing and restoring function.

 Tips and Expert Advice